-The project to replace an aging asphalt pathway from DeMeyer Park to Hewlett-Packard began April 1 in West Boise.
+The project to replace an aging asphalt pathway from DeMeyer Park to Hewlett-Packard is now completed.

-Clearwater Landscape & Irrigation of Nampa will remove an existing asphalt path and replace it with a 10-foot wide concrete path.
-The area will be closed to pedestrian traffic for the duration of the project, which is expected to be completed by May 11.
+Clearwater Landscape & Irrigation of Nampa removed an existing asphalt path and replaced it with a 10-foot wide concrete path.
 The $118,000 project is funded by the City of Boise.

 The pathway, which links DeMeyer Park to HP, is popular with bicycle commuters in West Boise.

 DeMeyer Park is a large neighborhood park located in West Boise.
 The park is 12 acres and complete with picnic areas, volleyball court, basketball court, and a playground.

 The 10-acre parcel that is now DeMeyer Park was given to the city in 1977 by Albert and Hazel DeMeyer.
 The park is the site of the original ranch home with barns, silo and pond.